Glasses and contact lenses are a very normal part of life today. At least 6 out of 10 Americans use them daily.

 This disorder shares many of the same features as Marfan’s syndrome.
 Both are inherited through genes.
 Both involve connective tissue abnormalities.
 Both cause patients to have longer than average bones.
 And in terms of vision, both include dislocation of the lens of the eye.

-The lens is the round-ish crystalline structure that focuses incoming light rays that pass through it.
+The lens is the round-ish crystalline structure that focuses on incoming light rays that pass through it.
 When the lens is dislocated, it cannot do its job of properly focusing incoming light, and serious vision problems occur.

 In the eye, small amounts of dislocation lead to significant refractive error.